 Because of the complexities of accounting principles generally accepted in the United States of America (GAAP), many smaller entities have determined that financial statements prepared by applying the cash- or tax-basis of accounting more appropriately suit their needs.
 Unlike GAAP, little authoritative guidance is available with respect to the preparation of financial statements when applying the cash- or tax-basis of accounting.
 Financial statements prepared when applying the cash- or tax-basis of accounting need to have a level of consistency so that they are useful and not misleading to users of the financial statements.
-Additionally, because financial statements prepared when applying the cash- or tax-basis of accounting are not considered appropriate in form unless the financial statements include informative disclosures similar to those required by GAAP if the financial statements contain items that are the same as, or similar to, those in financial statements prepared in accordance with GAAP, preparers of full disclosure financial statements prepared in accordance with GAAP, prepares of full disclosure financial statements prepared when applying the cash- or tax-basis of accounting are often faced with difficult questions.
+Additionally, because financial statements prepared when applying the cash- or tax-basis of accounting are not considered appropriate in form unless the financial statements include informative disclosures similar to those required by GAAP if the financial statements contain items that are the same as, or similar to, those in financial statements prepared when applying the cash- or tax-basis of accounting are often faced with difficult questions.